Tiryoh/docker_setup_scripts_ubuntu/README.md

 This repository is licensed under the MIT license, see [LICENSE]( ./LICENSE  ).

-Unless attributed otherwise, everything is under the MIT license.
+Unless attributed otherwise, everything in this repository is licensed under the MIT license.